Skip to Content

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Despite the incredible number of things to do and see here, the town has managed to remain somewhat off the beaten path for international visitors.
-Instead, the area is most often enjoyed by local Canadians who come for summer fun on the lakes, or the ski hills and hot springs in the winter.
+Instead, the area is most often enjoyed by local Canadians, like myself, who come for summer fun on the lakes, or the ski hills and hot springs in the winter.

 FUN Things to do in Invermere, BC